Basic Statistics

 • skewness: Skewness G1=n(n1)(n2) ⁣(xixˉs)3G_1 = \frac{n}{(n-1)(n-2)} \sum\!\left(\frac{x_i - \bar{x}}{s}\right)^3 where ss is the sample standard deviation defined above (bias-corrected, n3n \geq 3).
 0 indicates symmetry; positive values indicate right-skewed

 • ex. kurt: Excess kurtosis G2=n(n+1)(n1)(n2)(n3) ⁣(xixˉs)43(n1)2(n2)(n3)G_2 = \frac{n(n+1)}{(n-1)(n-2)(n-3)} \sum\!\left(\frac{x_i - \bar{x}}{s}\right)^4 - \frac{3(n-1)^2}{(n-2)(n-3)} where ss is the sample standard deviation (bias-corrected, n4n \geq 4).
-0 indicates same as normal distribution; positive values indicate heavier tails
+0 indicates the same kurtosis as the normal distribution; positive values indicate heavier tails

 For columns with ratio scale, the following statistics are also displayed: